apache/paimon/README.md

 <b style="color:red">Please make sure you are subscribed to the mailing list you are posting to!</b> If you are not subscribed to the mailing list, your message will either be rejected (dev@ list) or you won't receive the response (user@ list).

+## Slack

+You can join the Paimon community on Slack.
+Paimon channel is in ASF Slack workspace.

+- Anyone with an @apache.org email address can become a full member of the ASF Slack workspace.
+Search `paimon` channel and join it.
+- If you don't have an @apache.org email address, you can email to `user@paimon.apache.org` to apply for a slack invitation.

+Don’t forget to introduce yourself in channel.

 ## Building
 JDK 8/11 is required for building the project.